Louise-Fuse/2026/_posts/2026-04-27-feature-reduction.md

 We can also create four partitions of the dataset, each based on whether a certain feature exists in a combination:

-[do four separate partitions first, then all four at the same time]

-$$\{ \}$$

 {% include figure.liquid path="assets/img/2026-04-27-feature-reduction/combinations-partitioned-ld.svg" class="img-fluid" %}

 Partitions quickly become messy to visualise, though.
-Expressing all possible combinations by partitions requires drawing a venn diagram, which becomes difficult when we want to consider more than three features.

 We can also view the structural information of feature composition through the lens of set inclusion, which can be naturally expressed through a _partial_ order.
 We define a partial order on the combinations: for combinations $x$ and $y$, let $x \leq y$ ifand only if $x \subseteq y$.
 So if combination $y$ contains every feature in combination $x$, then $x \leq y$.
-A set $S$ with a partial order $\leq_P$ on it is called a poset (which we will often call $P$).
+A set $S$ with a partial order $\leq_P$ on it is called a poset $P = (S, \leq_P)$.
 We can represent our poset as a directed graph where edges connect related combinations, pointing from the lesser to the greater element.
 The graph below shows this structure without indicating direction:

 <div class="l-page-outset">
   <iframe src="{{ 'assets/html/2026-04-27-feature-reduction/kinetic-graph-hierarchical (6).html' | relative_url }}" frameborder='0' scrolling='no' height="750px" width="100%"></iframe>